 Who Should Use the Pomodoro Technique Timer?

-The Pomodoro Technique is a great tool for work that’s typically delivered in short bursts.
+The Pomodoro Technique is a great tool for work that requires concentration and is typically delivered in short bursts.
 It also works reasonably well with beefier projects partitioned into tasks.

 For instance, if you’re a writer, the Pomodoro Technique timer will help you silence the inner critic and get words on the page much quicker.
 You won’t create your magnum opus in 25 minutes.
-But you will type put actual words on the page (no kidding) with minimal friction.
+But with each interval, you will type out actual words on the page (no kidding) with minimal friction.